How to watch Google's Pixel event on Oct. 9

 If you can't watch, don't worry, we'll be there live to report on all the surprises as they're revealed with videos, photos and more.

 This announcement isn't a big surprise.
 Google tends to have these special events in October.
-Last October, Google unveiled the Google Home Mini ($49 at Google Store), Google Clips ($239 at Amazon Marketplace) and a few other goodies.
+Last October, Google unveiled the Google Home Mini, Google Clips ($239 at Amazon Marketplace) and a few other goodies.

 No Pixel Watch?
 Google just reportedly said it won't release a Pixel Watch this year